ArrowbotsTeam3705/2015-Robot-Code/Readme.md

 The license used is the MIT license and it is defined in the license.txt file.

 #About the Author
-My name is Javed Nissar and I am the only programmer for Team 3705 for the 2015 FRC season.
+My name is Javed Nissar and I am Team 3705's only programmer for the 2015 FRC season.